 Electric offensive at Mercedes-Benz Cars

 Ten billion euros will be invested in the expansion of the electric fleet of Mercedes-Benz Cars in the next few years.
 The Concept EQ is a first. step The new electric vehicles will be produced within the global, highly flexible and efficient production network of Mercedes-Benz Cars with plants on four continents.
-The first EQ series model will roll off the line at the Mercedes-Benz plant in Bremen at the end of the decade.
+The first EQ series model will roll off the line at the Mercedes-Benz plant in Bremen in 2019.
 In addition to that, luxury-class EQ models will be produced at the plant in Sindelfingen.
 The company assumes that the proportion of electric vehicles in the total unit sales of Mercedes-Benz will be between 15 and 25 percent by 2025.

 The automotive industry is facing a fundamental transformation and we see ourselves as the driving force behind this change.
 The battery factory in Kamenz is an important component in the implementation of our electric offensive.
-By 2022, we will have more than ten purely electric passenger cars in series.
 We also continue to drive forward the hybridization of our fleet.
 Under the EQ brand, we are creating a holistic ecosystem for e-mobility.

 In addition to traction batteries, ACCUMOTIVE will produce batteries for Mercedes-Benz energy storage units and 48-volt-systems.
 The pioneering 48-volt on-board power supply is celebrating its premiere in the new generation of the S-Class and will be gradually introduced in various model series.